-The hearing sensitivity is measured in dB (HL) at frequencies from 250Hz to 8000 Hz, which is important for understanding the speech.
-The degree of hearing impairment in dB (HL) is calculated by averaging the hearing thresholds at 500Hz, 1kHz, 2kHz obtained from pure tone audiometer.
-Hearing impairment may be of various degrees.
+The hearing sensitivity is measured in dB (HL) at frequencies from 250Hz to 8000 Hz, important for understanding the speech.
+The degree of hearing impairment in dB (HL) is calculated by averaging the hearing thresholds at 500Hz ,1kHz, 2kHz obtained from pure tone audiometer.
+Hearing impairment may be Various degrees.

-Mild Hearing Loss (26 to 40 dB (HL): A person with mild hearing loss may have trouble in hearing and understanding soft speech against background noise.
+Mild Hearing Loss (26 to 40 dB (HL): A person with mild hearing loss may have trouble in hearing and understanding soft speech in a background of noise.